SpaceGirl13/Computer_Crashers/_posts/CSP/2025-09-17-peppa_mazeBlog.md

 # **Building an Interactive Learning Experience: Peppa Pig in a Maze**

-In our latest project, we combined interactive storytelling with coding to help beginners understand the basics of website development.
+In our latest project, we combined interactive storytelling with coding to help beginners understand LxD basics and tools setup.
 The concept?
 A Peppa Pig character navigating through a maze, with a twist.
 Once the character reaches a specific point in the maze, the user gets access to a lesson on setting up tools for web development.
 This was a fun, educational, and engaging way to make the learning process more interactive!

 ## **What the Game Does**